US university tracking virus’ spread warns of layoffs, cuts

 He added in his letter, “More than 1,200 employees have been rendered idle because they are unable to perform their duties.
 Many more are working off-site but at significantly reduced levels of productivity.”

-Asked by The Associated Press whether the measures would have any impact on the university’s research and its count of worldwide deaths and COVID-19 infections, a university spokeswoman, Jill Rosen, responded by email: “There will be no effect on our pandemic efforts.”
+Asked by The Associated Press whether the measures would have any impact on the university’s virus research and its count of reported worldwide deaths and COVID-19 infections, a university spokeswoman, Jill Rosen, responded by email: “There will be no effect on our pandemic efforts.”

-The private research university is not the only one facing financial challenges.
+Johns Hopkins is not the only one facing financial challenges.

 Colleges across the nation are scrambling to close deep budget holes after the coronavirus outbreak triggered financial losses that could total more than $100 million at some institutions.
 Hard-hit colleges have begun furloughing employees to try to prevent future layoffs, while some small schools have closed permanently.